Gladys Knight, Patti LaBelle join Biden for early Juneteenth celebration on White House lawn

 “Black history is American history,” Biden told the crowd.

-This year's concert comes as the presidential election is intensifying, with Black voters sure to play an important role.
+This year's concert came as the presidential election is intensifying, with Black voters sure to play an important role.
 Biden won 91% of Black voters in 2020, according to AP VoteCast.

 Presumptive Republican nominee Donald Trump, the former president, contends that more Black voters are turning his way.
 While Black Americans have consistently voted Democratic, minor changes in political loyalties or low turnout in key states could influence who wins in November.